 Think of it as your complete SEO command center.
 Instead of juggling multiple SEO tools, SE Ranking combines keyword research, rank tracking, site audits, backlink analysis, competitor research, and content optimization into one affordable platform.

-My Experience: Why I Chose SE Ranking in 2021
+My Experience: Why I Chose SE Ranking in 2020

-SE Ranking was the perfect fit for my needs.
-Earlier, its Optimum plan cost $31/month (now called the Essential plan at $65/month).
+At that time, SE Ranking’s Optimum plan cost $31/month (now called the Essential plan at $65/month).
 It gave me almost all the important features I used in other expensive tools—but at less than half the price.
-I could track daily rankings, run monthly site audits, research keywords before writing posts, and analyze what my competitors were doing—all within my budget.

-Four years later, I’m still using it because it continues to deliver what I need without unnecessary complexity or costs.
+Five years later, I’m still using it because it continues to deliver what I need without unnecessary complexity or costs.

-Who Should Use SE Ranking?
+👥Who Should Use SE Ranking?

-Here’s who benefits most from this tool:
+Here’s who benefits most from this seo tool:

 - Solo Bloggers tracking 100-500 keywords across 1-5 websites